jpolete/springboard/components/02-modules/form/form-line/README.md

-Form lines group form inputs together on a single line.
-Your `form-input` fractions should add up to a whole for any given line.
+Form lines group form inputs together on a single line on larger viewports.
+Use child `div`s to wrap labels, inputs and other input-related elements.

-For example a `form-line` might contain two `.form-input--half`s or it might contain one `.form-input--half` and two `.form-input--fourth`s.
+Child `div`s can include a `portion-1`, `portion-2`, or `portion-3` class to indicate the fraction of the line that the child should take up.
+No class is the same as `portion-1`.